 Subscribe to our monthly newsletter to receive encouraging advice to help you lead a healthy lifestyle.

 What to Do If You Have the Flu

-- Drink fluids: It's crucial that you stay hydrated so your body does not have to undergo any additional stress while fighting the virus.
-Drink plenty of water, broth and/or sports drinks.
+- Drink fluids.
+It's crucial that you stay hydrated so that your body doesn't undergo any additional stress while fighting the virus.
+Drink plenty of water, broth, and/or sports drinks.

-- Consider over-the-counter medication: Over-the-counter medication such as ibuprofen, acetaminophen, cough syrup and decongestant may help bring down your fever, ease muscle aches and soothe a sore throat.
+- Consider over-the-counter medication.
+Ibuprofen, acetaminophen, cough syrup, and decongestant may help bring down your fever, ease muscle aches, and soothe a sore throat.
 It's important to talk to a Kelsey-Seybold nurse or doctor about which medicine is right for you and follow dosage instructions carefully.

-- Rest: Your body needs more rest than usual.
+- Rest.
+Your body needs more rest than usual to heal and recover.

 If you are a member of a high-risk group or are severely ill, seek medical attention quickly.
-Schedule an appointment at any Kelsey-Seybold location by calling our 24/7 Contact Center at 713-442-0427.
-Your doctor may give you a prescription antiviral medication like Tamiflu to lessen your symptoms.
-These drugs typically work best when taken within the first two days of the appearance of symptoms, so don't delay.
+Schedule an appointment at any Kelsey-Seybold location by calling our 24/7 Contact Center at 713-442-0000.

 Share This Article